 The Bible Recounts Primarily Two Types of Fasts

-So, I strongly advice you to drink plenty of liquids.
+I strongly advise you to drink plenty of liquids as you fast.
 Obviously, if God leads you to undertake an absolute fast, you should obey.
-If so, be certain, without doubt, that God is leading you.
+If so, be certain, to the best of your ability, that God is leading you.

-I personally recommend and practice water and juice fasting, especially if you are going to fast for an extended period of time.
+I personally practice and recommend water and juice fasting, especially if you are going to fast for an extended period of time.
 This type of fast will provide you with more energy than absolute or water-only fasts and still lead you into the humbling experience of denying your desire for solid food that you can chew.

-When it comes to making your final decision about what type of fast is right for you, the best advise I can give you is to follow the leading of the Holy Spirit.
+When it comes to making your final decision about what type of fast is right for you, the best advice I can give you is to follow the leading of the Holy Spirit.
 He will guide your heart and mind as to what is best for you.
 Remember, the most important consideration in fasting is your motive.
-Why are you fasting?
-To seek something personally from God's hand or to seek His face in worship, praise and thanksgiving?
+Why are you fasting – to seek something personally from God's hand or to seek His face in worship, praise and thanksgiving?